 Top 10 Best Friend Songs in Country Music

-Kellie Pickler and Taylor Swift, Tim McGraw and Kenny Chesney, Jamey Johnson and Randy Houser — the country music world has a lot of BFFs.
-No wonder the genre has so many great best friend songs.
-After all, it’s our buddies who are there for us to help us get over the lyin’, cheatin’, cold-dead beatin’ exes we also love to sing about.
-The Boot counts down country music’s greatest songs about friendship.
+It only makes sense: After all, it’s our buddies who are there for us to help us get over the lyin’, cheatin’, cold-dead beatin’ exes country artists also love to sing about!
+And so, below, The Boot counts down country music’s greatest songs about friendship.

-Shania‘s motto for all of her friends: The door is always open.
+Twain's motto for all of her friends: The door is always open.
 The clever lyrics and simple melody of this number are as comforting as fried chicken and mashed potatoes.

-Fuzzy Phrase: "That kind of therapy money can't buy / Every now and then, every now and then / Every girl needs a good friend and a glass of wine"
+Fuzzy Friendship Phrase: "That kind of therapy money can't buy / Every now and then, every now and then / Every girl needs a good friend and a glass of wine"

 Who wouldn't want to party with Rascal Flatts?
 This anthem is the perfect pump-up song for a group of best buds heading out for a night on the town.

-Garth‘s raucous ode to cheap suds and good times shows us that the best memories come from the simple times we spend with good friends ... and good booze.
+Brooks' raucous ode to cheap suds and good times shows us that the best memories come from the simple times we spend with good friends ... and good booze.